Seung-Hui Cho: Postmortem influence

+Wellington Menezes Oliveira, the perpetrator of the Rio de Janeiro school shooting who killed 12 people, considered Cho "a brother and an icon in the fight against the infidels."

-A teenager who intentionally set fire to a classroom (no deaths) in South Korea in 2015 said he "wanted to leave behind a record like Cho Seung-hui."
+A teenager who intentionally set fire to a classroom in South Korea in 2015 said he "wanted to leave behind a record like Cho Seung-hui".
+No one died as a result of this fire.

 It was reported in 2015 that some South Korean internet users glorified the Virginia Tech killings and affectionately called Cho "General Cho".
 In 2017, after the United Express Flight 3411 incident was reported, numerous people on the South Korean internet commemorated Cho, saying for example "I miss General Cho Seung-Hui".
 It is from the DCinside forum in 2014 that came the idea of calling Cho a "general" of the "battle of Virginia" (the name given by the forum to the Virginia Tech killings); the forum hailed Cho as a hero against racism toward Koreans.
 The nickname "general" stemmed from the idea that Cho killed numerous people despite only being one person, thus making him an apparent genius tactician.
 Over the years, Cho became a symbol of resistance against what Korean internet users perceived as anti-Korean racism, on any subject.